ai-ho/embedded-launchpad/README.md

 # Development Kits
-Welcome to our Embedded Shop! :robot:🛒✨
+Welcome to Embedded Shop! :robot:🛒✨
 You can easily find a variety of development kits for embedded systems here.
 Whether you're a hobbyist, student, or professional engineer, our curated selection covers everything you need to kickstart your next project.
 Explore our range of boards, modules, and accessories designed to support innovation and learning in the world of embedded technology.

 # Catagories